nilsso/acm_rust/README.md

 Finally, the purpose of this library is to study the atomic density of different ACMs, that is, the distance between atoms.
-In certain ACMs the atomic density is provably constant throughout, but in others it is unknown, not dissimilar to the density of prime integers in the set of all integers.
+In certain ACMs the atomic density is provably constant throughout, but in others it is unknown, not dissimilar to the density, or lack thereof, of prime integers in the set of all integers.

 ## CLI
 First build: